 Does healing hurt?

 While it is important to be careful, the healing umbilical stump is not painful for Baby.
-There is no need to worry about holding him against your chest, so you can continue with skin-to-skin contact.
+There is no need to worry about holding them against your chest, so you can continue with skin-to-skin contact.
 As the stump begins to dry up and become loose, don’t pull it or pick at it, though.
 It’s important that the stump falls off naturally, when it’s ready to.

 Things to watch out for